-- 3.1 For the purposes of this Agreement, "Joint Communications" means events, news releases, and signage that relate to this Agreement and are collaboratively developed and approved by Canada, HNSand, where applicable, the Project proponent, and are not operational in nature. - 3.2 Canada, HNS and Project proponents will have Joint Communications about the funding for the Project(s). - 3.3 Joint Communications related to Projects funded under this Agreement should not occur without the prior knowledge and agreement of all Parties and the Project proponent. - 3.4 All Joint Communications material will be mutually approved by the Parties prior to release and will recognize both Parties in accordance with this Schedule E. - 3.5 The announcement or publication of Projects and Project lists, as well as announcements of any additional Projects, must be approved by the Parties prior to the announcement, except as otherwise set out in this Agreement. - 3.6 Each of the Parties or the Project proponent may request Joint Communications.
+- 3.1 For the purposes of this Agreement, "Joint Communications" means events, news releases, and signage that relate to this Agreement and are collaboratively developed and approved by Canada, Saskatchewan and, where applicable, the Project proponent, and are not operational in nature. - 3.2 Canada, SHC and Project proponents will have Joint Communications about the funding for the Project(s). - 3.3 Joint Communications related to Projects funded under this Agreement should not occur without the prior knowledge and agreement of all Parties and the Project proponent. - 3.4 All Joint Communications material will be approved by the Parties prior to release and will recognize both Parties in accordance with this Schedule E. - 3.5 The announcement or publication of Projects and Project lists, as well as announcements of any additional Projects, must be approved by the Parties prior to the announcement, except as otherwise set out in this Agreement. - 3.6 Each of the Parties or the Project proponent may request Joint Communications.
 The requestor will provide at least 15 business days' notice to the other Party or the Project proponent.
 If the Communications Activity is an event, it will take place at a mutually agreed date and location. - 3.7 The requestor of the Joint Communications will provide the opportunity for the other Party or the Project proponent to choose to participate and choose their own designated representative (in the case of an event). - 3.8 Canada has an obligation to communicate in English and French.
-Communications products related to events will be translated by Canada.
-These will be bilingual and include the Canada word mark and other Parties' logos. - 3.9 The conduct of all Joint Communications will be mutually agreed upon and include consideration of the Table of Precedence for Canada as applicable.
+Communications products related to events must be bilingual and include the Canada word mark and other Parties' logos. - 3.9 The conduct of all Joint Communications will follow the Table of Precedence for Canada as applicable.